VoiceNGO/fluid-img/README.md

 ### Cached Carving

-For cached seam carving, we are pre-calculating all the seams in an image on a server.
-Those seams get compressed into a custom `.seam` file, which is then just decoded on the client.
+For cached seam carving, one must pre-calculate all the seams in an image on a server.
+Those seams get compressed into a custom `.seam` file, which is then decoded on the client.

 ### Full Carving

 Exactly what it sounds like.
-Fully calculates optimum seams.
+Fully calculates optimum seams in the browser.
 Useful in a demo to see what an image will look like when scaled, but should not be used in production as it is very slow.

 ## TODO

+### High Priority

-[x] Web component
+- [x] Web component
-[x] Renderer that takes data from generators and scales to any size [x] Random seam carving implementation
+- [x] Renderer that takes data from generators and scales to any size
+- [x] Random generator
+- [ ] Vertical carving
-[ ] Random+ seam carving implementation (see whitepaper linked above) [ ] Finish full seam carving implementation
+- [ ] Random+ generator (see whitepaper linked above)
+- [ ] Finish full generator
-[ ] Finish cached seam carving implementation
+- [ ] Finish cached generator

+## Low Priority

+- [ ] Masking
+- [ ] Facial recognition

+## Pipe Dream

+- [ ] 2D carving